Gordon Fraser (cyclist)

-Gordon "Gord" Fraser (born November 19, 1968) is a Canadian former professional road racing cyclist.
+Gordon "Gord" Harold Fraser (born November 19, 1968) is a Canadian former professional road racing cyclist.
 As a rider he specialised in sprinting.

 Fraser is a three-time Olympian and four-time Commonwealth Games participant and has over 200 career wins including becoming the 2004 Canadian national road race champion.
 He also rode in the 1997 Tour de France and won the US National Race Calendar series twice.
 He retired from professional cycling at the end of the 2006 season after racing four seasons for the Health Net Pro Cycling Team Presented by Maxxis.

 He went on to be a directeur sportif with Team Type 1 in 2009, and joined UnitedHealthcare-Maxxis as a directeur sportif in 2010.
 In 2011 became DS for the US Continental team, Realcyclist.com.
 Whilst there he guided Francisco Mancebo to the top of the National Race Calendar individual standings in 2011 and again in 2012 (under the team's new name of Competitive Cyclist Racing Team).
 However he left the team when it merged with Kenda-5 Hour Energy ahead of the 2013 season.
 Subsequently he was approached by to work for them in 2013, however this fell through when Exergy withdrew its sponsorship of the team.
 In 2014 he worked for at the USA Pro Cycling Challenge, and took the directeur sportif role at the for several races on a part-time basis, before signing a two-year deal with the squad in September of that year.
 After it emerged that Silber would disband at the end of the 2018 season, Floyd Landis announced that Fraser would serve as manager of his new UCI Continental team, Floyd's of Leadville.
 After leaving the scene for two years, Fraser was announced to become the head directeur sportif of the team for the 2022 season, replacing Zak Dempster.

 Fraser resides in Tucson, Arizona and has two sons named Angus and Axel.